-However plane seats can make this difficult to do.
+However, as I've already mentioned airplane seats can make this difficult to do.

-Because by placing one between your lower back and the seat your spine naturally adopts the correct curve which reduces strain and pressure on it.
+Because by placing one between your lower back and the seat your spine naturally adopts the correct curve which reduces the strain and pressure on it.

 You can also adjust the amount of air to make it as hard or soft as you like.

-So it makes the perfect travel companion.
+So, it makes the perfect travel companion.

 And another good idea to keep your spine in alignment is to use a neck pillow.

-Neck pain is just as common as back pain when flying and it can be so easy to crook your neck by sitting or attempting to sleep in awkward positions.
+As neck pain is just as common as back pain when flying and it can be so easy to crook your neck by sitting or attempting to sleep in awkward positions.

-And you'll have a better chance of getting 40 winks too!
+So you'll have a better chance of getting 40 winks too!

-9. Get Up and Move Around Regularly
+9. Get Up And Move Around Regularly

 As I've already mentioned sitting down for long periods in the same position is a nightmare for your back.

-This will help to keep your spinal discs healthy by decompressing your vertebrae.
+As this will help to keep your spinal discs healthy by decompressing your vertebrae.

 And by engaging your back supporting muscles again they have less chance of weakening.